lemasc/swr-firestore/README.md

 Returns a dictionary with the following values:

-- `set(data, SetOptions?)`: Extends the `firestore` document `set` function.
-  - You can call this when you want to edit your document.
-  - It also updates the local cache using SWR's `mutate`.
-This will prove highly convenient over the regular Firestore `set` function.
-  - The second argument is the same as the second argument for [Firestore `set`](https://firebase.google.com/docs/firestore/manage-data/add-data#set_a_document).
-- `update(data)`: Extends the Firestore document [`update` function](https://firebase.google.com/docs/firestore/manage-data/add-data#update-data).
-  - It also updates the local cache using SWR's `mutate`.
-This will prove highly convenient over the regular `set` function.
-- `deleteDocument()`: Extends the Firestore document [`delete` function](https://firebase.google.com/docs/firestore/manage-data/delete-data).
-  - It also updates the local cache using SWR's `mutate` by deleting your document from this query and all collection queries that have fetched this document.
-This will prove highly convenient over the regular `delete` function from Firestore.
 - `unsubscribe()` A function that, when called, unsubscribes the Firestore listener.
   - The function can be null, so make sure to check that it exists before calling it.
   - **Note**: This is not necessary to use. `useDocument` already unmounts the listener for you.
 This is only intended if you want to unsubscribe on your own.